-Vitamin D deficiency and Autism link has been on the minds of the vitamin D researchers for years.
+Vitamin D deficiency and an Autism link has been on the minds of the Vitamin D researchers for years.

 Scientific Study that Links Vitamin D Deficiency to Autism